awsdocs/aws-deep-learning-amis/doc_source/launch-from-console.md

 1. Review the details and pricing\.
 Choose **Launch**\.

 **Tip**
-Check out [Get Started with Deep Learning Using the AWS Deep Learning AMI](https://aws.amazon.com/blogs/ai/get-started-with-deep-learning-using-the-aws-deep-learning-ami/) for a walk\-through with screenshots\!
+Check out for a walk\-through with screenshots\!

 **Next Step**
 [Step 2: Connect to the DLAMI](launch-config-connect.md)